malmunia/malmunia.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Research Affiliate/Fellow at [CAGE](https://warwick.ac.uk/fac/soc/economics/research/centres/cage/people/#external_associates_menu), [CEPR](https://cepr.org/content/public-economics), [IFS](https://ifs.org.uk/people/profile/5105), [IGC](https://www.theigc.org/search/miguel+almunia) and [Oxford CBT](https://www.sbs.ox.ac.uk/research/centres-and-initiatives/oxford-university-centre-business-taxation).
+I am Associate Professor of Economics at CUNEF Universidad.
+Previously, I was Assistant Professor of Economics at the University of Warwick.
+I completed my PhD in Economics at the University of California, Berkeley in 2013.
+I am a Research Affiliate/Fellow at [CAGE](https://warwick.ac.uk/fac/soc/economics/research/centres/cage/people/#external_associates_menu), [CEPR](https://cepr.org/content/public-economics), [IFS](https://ifs.org.uk/people/profile/5105), [IGC](https://www.theigc.org/search/miguel+almunia) and [Oxford CBT](https://www.sbs.ox.ac.uk/research/centres-and-initiatives/oxford-university-centre-business-taxation).

+I am an applied microeconomist and my main field of research is empirical public finance.
+The broad question guiding my research agenda is how economic agents — households and firms — respond to government policies, namely taxes and regulations.

 [Research Summary](/assets/pdf/research_summary_almunia_2022.pdf)